ui5-community/ui5-ecosystem-showcase/packages/ui5-middleware-livetranspile/README.md

 array of paths inside `$yourapp/webapp/` to exclude from live transpilation,
 e.g. 3-rd party libs in `lib/*`

+- babelConfig: `Object`
+object to use as configuration for babel instead of the default configuration
+defined in this middleware

 ## Usage

 1. Define the dependency in `$yourapp/package.json`: